JetBrains/ring-ui/README.md

 ## Wallaby support

-To enable wallaby.js test runner follow this steps:
+To enable the Wallaby.js test runner follow these steps:

-1. Download and install wallaby.js webstorm plugin (http://wallabyjs.com/).
-You may have to leave your email in download section.
+1. Download and install the Wallaby.js plugin for WebStorm (http://wallabyjs.com/).
-2. Run wallaby in your webstorm.
+2. Set up a Wallaby.js run configuration in WebStorm.
+3. Run it.